socketsupply/sockets.sh/src/docs/guide-apple.md

 - [Create][apple-dev-certificates-add] a new `Developer ID Application` certificate on the Apple Developers website.
-- Choose a certificate request you've created 2 steps earlier.
+- Choose a certificate request you created 2 steps earlier.
 - Download your certificate and double-click to add it to your Keychain.

 ### iOS